T

 +

-Yes, English is widely spoken in the Faroe Islands, particularly among younger generations and in tourist areas.
-You will find that most Faroese people have a good command of English, making communication straightforward for travelers.
-Menus, signs, and information services are often available in English.
+Yes, English is widely spoken in the Faroe Islands, especially by younger generations and in tourist-oriented areas.
+You'll find that most Faroese people, particularly those in the tourism and service industries, have a good command of English, making communication straightforward for visitors.

 Can you drink tap water in the Faroe Islands?